ariesco/CafeInMaude/README.md

 This will create a CafeInMaude folder containing the source code of the tool as well as several examples.

-The latest release of CafeInMaude is CafeInMaude 2.0, which corresponds to the **cafeOBJ2maude20.maude** file.
-This version implements the features in the paper *Prove it!
-Inferring Formal Proof Scripts from CafeOBJ Proof Scores*.
-The **cafeOBJ2maude.maude** file is experimental, so we recommend to replace this file with **cafeOBJ2maude20.maude** if no new features are required.

 Using the tool
 --------------